OS: Android 10 (updated to Android 11)

-Just as Google preserved the Pixel 4’s best camera tricks despite the Pixel 4a’s lower price, the Pixel 4a contains many of our favorite Pixel features that make Android 10 a little bit better at the time of the phone's launch.
+Just as Google preserved the Pixel 4’s best camera tricks despite the Pixel 4a’s lower price, the Pixel 4a contained many of our favorite Pixel features that made Android 10 a little bit better at the time of the phone's launch.
 The Pixel 4a has subsequently gotten the Android 11 update, so you can expect the latest and greatest Android experience.
 The newly released Android 12 beta runs on the Pixel 4a, too, and the full version will run on this phone when it debuts in a few weeks.

 Android-based conveniences abound in the Pixel 4a, including Call Screen, which can fend off robocalls and telemarketers without forcing you to pick up your phone just to be duped.
-Google’s excellent Recorder app is here too — software we deemed our favorite app of the year, because it transcribes voice to text in real time, and it’s also really, really good at it.
+Google’s excellent Recorder app is here too — software we once hailed as our favorite app, because it transcribes voice to text in real time, and it’s also really, really good at it.
 Recorder can now export transcriptions to Google Docs, for even more seamless note taking.

-Otherwise, this is Android 10 as you know and love it, and Pixel 4a buyers can expect a fast track to Android 11 when that becomes available in the fall.
-Android 11 includes new features like Bubbles and notification grouping for messaging apps, one-time permission granting for apps, built-in screen recording and a new power menu that offers quick access to your Google Pay cards and passes.
+Otherwise, this is Android as you know and love it, with the addition of Android 11 features like Bubbles and notification grouping for messaging apps; one-time permission granting for apps; built-in screen recording; and a new power menu that offers quick access to your Google Pay cards and passes.

 One feature that was often derided in Google previous Pixels that I actually miss in the Pixel 4a is Active Edge — the pressure-sensitive sides of the device that you can squeeze to summon Google Assistant.
 It was a feature that was admittedly easy to forget about, but proved quite handy when committed to memory.
 Google omitted Active Edge in the Pixel 4a presumably in the name of keeping costs low, and we wonder if it’ll ever return in another Pixel again.